ethost22/Structural-Risk/README.md

 # Structural Risk – Summary Report
-This project produces Monte Carlo simulation of expected value (EV) versus expected growth rate (EGR) investment strategies; this work expands upon an earlier paper in decision theory and environmental policy (Osterman 2025, the "technical report" in the repository), putting it in a computational context.
+This project produces Monte Carlo simulations of expected value (EV) versus expected growth rate (EGR) investment strategies; this work expands upon an earlier paper in decision theory and environmental policy (Osterman 2025, the "technical report" in the repository), putting it in a computational context.

 BACKGROUND: